- Allowable,Reasonable, Allocable Costs

 - Did the individuals making the decision act with due prudence in the circumstances' considering their responsibilities to the institution, its employees, its students, the Federal government and the public at large?

 - Were the actions taken with respect to incurring the costs consistent with established institutional policies and practices applicable to the work of the institution, including sponsored projects?

-The Uniform Grant Guidance 2 CFR 200 states a cost is allocable to a particular cost objective (a specific function, project, sponsored agreement, etc.) if the goods or services involved are chargeable or assignable to such cost objective in accordance with relative benefits received or other equitable relationship.
+The Uniform Grant Guidance 2 CFR 200 states a cost is allocatable to a particular cost objective (a specific function, project, sponsored agreement, etc.) if the goods or services involved are chargeable or assignable to such cost objective in accordance with relative benefits received or other equitable relationship.
 There must be a direct benefit to the project from the cost incurred.
-The Uniform Grant Guidance 2 CFR 200 provides that a cost is allocable to a project if one of the following conditions is met.
+The Uniform Grant Guidance 2 CFR 200 provides that a cost is allocatable to a project if one of the following conditions is met.

 - The cost is incurred solely to advance the work under the sponsored agreement.

 - The cost benefits both the sponsored agreement and other work of the institution, in proportions that can be approximated through use of reasonable methods.

 - It is necessary to the overall operation of the institution and, in light of the principles provided in the Uniform Grant Guidance 2 CFR 200 is deemed to be assignable in part to sponsored projects.